FluxML/Metalhead.jl/docs/src/api/layers_intro.md

 Metalhead.Layers.conv_norm
 ```

-!!! warning
-    This function returns a `Vector` , which can be splatted into a
-    `Chain` as per the requirement of the user.
-Using it directly in a model may
-    result in unexpected behaviour.

 To know more about the exact details of each of these parameters, you can refer to the documentation for this function.
 For now, we will focus on some common use cases.
 For example, if you want to create a convolutional layer with a kernel size of 3x3, with 32 input channels and 64 output channels, along with a `BatchNorm` layer, you can do the following:

 ```julia